actix/actix-website/content/docs/server.md

 factory must be `Send` + `Sync`.

 To share state between worker threads, use an `Arc`.
-Special care should be taken once sharing and synchronization is introduced.
+Special care should be taken once sharing and synchronization are introduced.
 In many cases, performance costs are inadvertently introduced as a result of locking the shared state for modifications.

 In some cases these costs can be alleviated using more efficient locking strategies, for example